openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 Function: Returns the current file size.

-- When the current instance is a file, it represents the disk space occupied by the individual file.
+- For files, this represents the disk space occupied by the file.
-- When the current instance is a directory, it represents the total disk space occupied by all files in the directory.
+- For directories, this represents the total disk space occupied by all files in the directory.

 Type: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64)

 Exceptions:

-- [FSException](fs_package_exceptions.md#class-fsexception) - Thrown if an error occurs in the underlying system interface during the operation.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Thrown if an error occurs in the underlying interface during the operation.

 ### init(Path)